Searching a Database of Source Codes Using Contextualized Code Search: Related Work

-Modern code search tools make use of learned embeddings.
-The idea of embeddings to facilitate search was first introduced in \cite{semantic_hashing} and has been widely used in multiple areas of information retrieval \cite{krizhevsky2011using, huang2013learning, lin2015deep, chaidaroon2017variational}.
-In the context of code search, Sachdev \cite{facebook_mapl18} suggests natural language based search using code embeddings and term frequency-inverse document frequency.
-Bajracharya \cite{Bajracharya} learns custom program and query embeddings mined from open source data.
-Works in \cite{doc_sim_icse16} and \cite{deep_code_search} map natural language code descriptions and programs to a shared latent space.
+Modern code search tools use learned embeddings.
+Sachdev \cite{facebook_mapl18} suggests natural language based search using code embeddings and term frequency-inverse document frequency.
+Bajracharya \cite{Bajracharya} learns custom program and query embeddings mined from open-source data. \cite{doc_sim_icse16,deep_code_search} map natural language code descriptions and programs to a shared latent space.
 Lili \cite{Lili_AAAI16} propose a tree-based convolutional neural network to embed codes.
 Chen \cite{ChenASE18} propose a variational-autoencoder-based architecture for code retrieval and summarization.
 Cambronero \cite{facebook_new_paper} does a comparison between the different neural code engines that use natural language for program search.
-A recent work by Wan \cite{wan2019multi} propose using abstract syntax trees for more accurate representation of programs, to facilitate search from natural language.
+A recent work by Wan \cite{wan2019multi} proposes using abstract syntax trees (ASTs) for a more accurate representation of programs, to facilitate natural language search.

-Recently there has also been interest in using deep learning based techniques in other applications of software engineering.
-Neural-machine translation \cite{nmt} based approaches have found application in works like \cite{clone_det:codit, clone_det:tufano, clone_det:yu} which focus on detecting code clones in software repositories.
+Recently there has also been interest in using deep learning-based techniques in other applications of software engineering.
+Neural-machine translation-based approaches have found application in detecting code clones in software repositories \cite{clone_det:codit, clone_det:tufano, clone_det:yu}.
 Our work has connections with recent attempts at using learning-based methods for program synthesis \cite{gulwani_synthesis}.
-Other works in this area \cite{DeepCoder,parisotto_arxiv,robustfill} use ML to guide program synthesis. \textsc{Bayou} \cite{bayou} synthesizes programs into a high-level representation; the \textsc{Sketch} language (see Figure \ref{fig:sketchlang}) was proposed in that paper and much of our statistical model was borrowed from Bayou.
-Program context has also been used to guide synthesis\cite{context_syn}.
-However, compared to embedding-based methods, synthesizers are generally not useful for fast search, as they learn a decoder for programs.
+The idea of using deep neural models for code completion in IDEs has also been popular recently.
+Pythia \cite{pythia} is an API recommendation engine that predicts likely API calls.
+Pythia is integrated as part of Visual Studio for Python.
+Other works \cite{DeepCoder,parisotto_arxiv,robustfill} use ML to guide program synthesis. \textsc{Bayou} \cite{bayou} synthesizes programs into a high-level representation; the \textsc{Sketch} language (see Figure \ref{fig:sketchlang}) was proposed in that paper and much of our statistical model was borrowed from Bayou.
+Program context has also been used to guide synthesis \cite{context_syn}.
 One of our contributions is bridging the gap between synthesis and search.